 If illicit drug use is causing you to bite your tongue during sleep, stopping use of the drug is usually enough to stop symptoms.
 If you need help giving up the drugs or are still experiencing health problems after stopping, see a doctor.

 Nighttime seizures caused by epilepsy are best treated with antiseizure medication.
-Those experiencing muscle spasms in their face and jaw at night may also benefit from antiseizure medication, according to researchers.
+Those experiencing muscle spasms in their face and jaw at night may also benefit from antiseizure medication,

 Most children grow out of rhythmic movement disorder.
 However, if your child has injured themselves during sleep, you should speak to their pediatrician.